Retention is the single most important thing for growth – Alex Schultz – Growth and Internationalization, Facebook.

 Not many retailers know the monetary value of their customers.
 I know it sounds off, trying to place a figure value on each of your customers, but knowing this approximate figure could help you easily decide where to concentrate your business efforts.

-Another important thing businesses should be aware of is the how much it costs them to get a new customer.
-Every business would always want to have more customers, but this comes at a cost.
+Another important thing fashion retailers should be aware of is the how much it costs them to get a new customer.
+Every retailer’s would always want to have more customers, but this comes at a cost.

-That’s bad enough, it gets worse, when businesses expend the same cost to the same customers more than once because of high churn rate. (“Churn” is a term for when customers discover a new product/service, but they don’t stick with it.)
+That’s bad enough, it gets worse, when retailers expend the same cost to the same customers more than once because of high churn rate. (“Churn” is growth term for when customers discover a new product/service, but they don’t stick with it.)

 Yes you need customers to be in business, but to get new customers, you don’t have to always go after them.
 I know that sounds usual.
 The natural thing is to go after customers and get as much as you can.
 However, when you get a good number, you should come up with a customer retention plan that puts in place a system to make the customers stick around and also brings in more customers.
 Without such a system in place, when trying to get new customers, you would be spending money to get the same set of customers again.

 How to Retain New Customers: The 2 e’s of Customer Retention

 The sheer competition in today’s fashion market never stops increasing.
 There are several options for the consumers,

 but for the retailers, trying to compete with the competition should not be an option.
 Retailers can distinguish themselves by the kind of experiences and engagements they deliver.
 Let’s take a closer look at this 2 e’s.